“In this digital age, it’s never been easier to prepare your submissions and have have them all done and dusted in a very short time.”

 If you’re keeping your eyes and ears open to publishing opportunities, you are sure to find a few more publishers/agents to submit your work to while you’re waiting for a bite from your first round.
 When I do, I always submit.
 If you have your submitting materials ready to go, it takes a few minutes and keeps another ball in the air in your juggling act.
 After two rounds (over six months) it’s likely you’ll know if you’ve had enough silence.

 While there is still a publishing industry, writers who have done the work on our manuscripts should have a go and submit our books for consideration.
-Be efficient with your time by preparing your work quickly and submitting to all publishers/agents you can find accepting work.
+Be efficient with your time by preparing your work and submitting to all publishers/agents you can find accepting work.
 Follow their submission guidelines to the letter.
 Mark a day in your diary three months from your critical mass of submitting.
 If you have not heard back from any of your submissions, it might be time to move on and publish your work, regardless.

 An extract from Write, Regardless!